End poverty in all its forms everywhere

 |Total Budget||US$ 4,324,579.55|

 |European Union||US$ 3,926,701.57|

 |Government of Ajara Autonomous Republic||US$ 397,877.98|

 - End date:

 - Ajara Agroservice Center, Batumi Business Incubator, Vocational College “Black Sea”

-contribution from the Government of Ajara Autonomous Republic
+- European Union; Government of the Ajara Autonomous Republic

 Contact Person in UNDP